skedastik/vscode-ty-levels/README.md

 #### Rotation

-Rotate elements around the world origin (0,0,0).
+You will be prompted to enter a center of rotation (x,z).
+Elements will be rotated around the specified point.
 This affects the following attributes: **cx, x, xx, cz, z, zz, w, d, angle**.

 ⚠️ Rotation commands do not support expressions in **angle** attributes.
 Non-numeric **angle** attributes will trigger an error.